chihchunhsu/smart/README.md

 The codes under the apogee folder are from Jo Bovy's [apogee](https://github.com/jobovy/apogee) package.

 ## Defringe Flats:
 The algorithm follows Rojo & Harrington (2006) to remove fringe patterns from flat files.
-The example and sample outputs are upder the example folder.
+The example and sample outputs are under the example folder.

 ```
 >>> import smart